Global Tech Sector Layoffs: Nearly 245,000 Jobs Cut Worldwide in 2025

 Tech industry layoffs around the world in 2025, breakdown by country

-AI & Automation Eliminate Thousands of Positions
+AI & Automation Eliminated Thousands of Positions

 Companies with AI and Automation-related layoffs in 2025, companies with more than 100 layoffs reported to have been a result of AI implementation